Are You Buying Nucs this Spring?

 • Extra bees to ensure the brood will be kept warm

-What is the cost?
-Huckleberry Hives has joined the Ontario Resistant Honey Bee Selection (ORHBS) program as of 2019 to ensure that Huckleberry Hives stock is properly bred for hygiene (disease resistance), overwintering and gentleness.
+Huckleberry Hives was a member of the Ontario Resistant Honey Bee Selection (ORHBS) program from 2019 to 2023 to ensure that Huckleberry Hives' stock has a good base of hygiene (disease resistance), overwintering and gentleness.
+Beginning in 2024 I am switching to performing my own hygiene testing via pin-kill assay + low varroa growth testing.
+New queens are only produced from hives that show good results in hygiene testing as well as have good overwintering success.
 This leads to higher quality in our nucs and queens and is reflected in the price, which you can expect to be adjusted annually to account for costs associated with scientific testing and inflation.
-Think about it, would you want to pay as much for a spring nuc made up of random brood and an imported queen that is not acclimatized to our environment?
+Think about it: would you pay more for a spring nuc made up of random brood and an imported queen that is not acclimatized to our environment, or would you prefer to know your queen is coming from known stock acclimatized to our environment?
+You'll see various pricing for nucs depending on the bees' origins and on the individual business operation.
+Expect to pay more for bees of a specific race (i.e. Buckfast) or from a local breeding program.

-Lastly, any beekeeper selling queens and nucs is required to have a Queen and Nuc Permit from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
+Any beekeeper selling queens and nucs is required to have a Queen and Nuc Permit from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
 This ensures that your queen and nuc producer is regularly inspected and is not spreading diseases such as American Foulbrood and is managing their hives' varroa mite levels.
-The nuc box or paperwork should have an attached Queen and Nuc permit.
-All first time beekeepers are encouraged to take at least one hands-on workshop before jumping in to beekeeping.
-Workshops are offered by the OBA Tech-Transfer Program, the University of Guelph, as well as some experienced beekeepers.
-This year (2023), Huckleberry Hives is collaborating with Nith Valley Apiaries and Silver Creek Nursery to bring back (with improvements!) the New Beekeeper's Bundle Deal that we started last year!
+The nuc box or paperwork should have an attached Queen and Nuc permit, or you can ask your nuc seller for a copy and they are required to give it to you.